jliu-ut/jliu-ut.github.io/_pages/cv.md

 Research
 ======
-1. Website Cookies and Voluntary Disclosure (Solo-authored Job Market Paper, revise and resubmit at _Journal of Accounting and Economics_)
+1. Website Cookies and Voluntary Disclosure (Solo-authored Job Market Paper, R&R at _Journal of Accounting and Economics_)
 2. Does Stock Liquidity Shape Voluntary Disclosure?
 Evidence from the SEC Tick Size Pilot Program? _Review of Accounting Studies_ (2023) (with Ole-Kristian Hope)
 3. Earnings Announcements in China: Overnight-Intraday Disparity. _Journal of Corporate Finance_ (Forthcoming) (with Ole-Kristian Hope and Danqi Hu)
 4. FOMC Meetings and Analysts’ Target-Price Forecasts (with Ole-Kristian Hope and Mingyue Zhang)